Site server high availability in Configuration Manager

 Applies to: Configuration Manager (current branch)

 Historically, you could add redundancy to most of the roles in Configuration Manager by having multiple instances of these roles in your environment.
 Except for the site server itself.
-High availability for the site server role is a Configuration Manager-based solution to install an additional site server in passive mode.
-The central administration site and child primary sites can have an additional site server in passive mode.
+High availability for the site server role is a Configuration Manager-based solution to install another site server in passive mode.
+The central administration site (CAS) and child primary sites can have another site server in passive mode.
 The site server in passive mode can be on-premises or cloud-based in Azure.

 This feature brings the following benefits